MoneroAuth/authbot/README.md

 The authbot program can run on computers (desktop, laptop, single-board computers, virtual machines, and even in the cloud, on virtual private servers).
 Each authbot is privately owned by it's user and serves only it's user.

-The user interface to authbot, is typically a messaging application such as [element](https://element.io/) that can be used on computers and mobile devices.
+The user interface to authbot, is typically an end-yo-end encrypted messaging application such as [element](https://element.io/) that can be used on computers and mobile devices.

 So a user's authbot program can run anywhere in the world, needing only a network connection.
 Users communicate with their authbot via secure, end-to-end encrypted messaging, typically with a mobile device.